davidedellagiustina/scratch-os/README.md

 # ScratchOS

 ScratchOS is a tiny operating system developed for learning purposes.
-It is currently under development.
+It was firstly developed as a school project but it is currently not being mainteined.

 ![Main screen](imgs/main.png)